pew/hitchhikers-guide/man/youtube-dl, yt-dlp.md

 ## use a config file for yt-dlp

-you can put the command line arguments in a file and let yt-dlp always use the config file so you don't need to pass the arguments to it. it can then still be combined with other flags such as the `--cookies-from-browser` thing
+you can put the command line arguments in a file and let yt-dlp always use the config file so you don't need to pass the arguments to it. it can then still be combined with other flags such as `--cookies-from-browser`

 or use `--ignore-config` to not use the config file, otherwise: